pavelekshin/infromix-to-mssql-replication/README.md

 3. In source DB, in the "vxmlelementdetail" table may contains repeated rows

 > [!IMPORTANT]
-> 1. Convert "varvalue" column data which may contains non-Latin char from source "vxmlelementdetail" table to NVARCHAR using scalar function dbo.UTF8_TO_NVARCHAR(varvalue) as varvalue
+> 1. Convert "varvalue" column data which may contains non-Latin char from source "vxmlelementdetail" table to NVARCHAR using scalar function dbo.UTF8_TO_NVARCHAR(varvalue)
 > 1. Convert date/datetime from source to according date/datetime in MSSQL
 > 1. Update enddatetime value for "call" and "vxmlsession" tables because it’s presented in source tables with NULL value for non-end call (you may have a call lasting up to an hour and a half)